 Now, how do you interpret that?

-Uh this is being reported by just the news.
+This is being reported by just the news.

 Well, that's the way it usually goes on the Democrat side.

-If you hear they've created any kind of funding or subsidies for anything, the first thing you could know is that that money is going to go to their cronies and people were going to give some of it back to the politicians who who created that law.
+If you hear they've created any kind of funding or subsidies for anything, the first thing you could know is that that money is going to go to their cronies and people were going to give some of it back to the politicians who created that law.

 So I would say every part of this looks dirty to me.

-Well, the Pope is weighed in, he's slamming Elon Musk for what he calls obscene greed.
+He's slamming Elon Musk for what he calls obscene greed.

-And then he says, what does that mean?
+And they say, what does that mean?

-And um, so he he thinks that's bad.
+And so he thinks that's bad.

 Let me explain what the trillion dollars is all about.